kali-linex/linex/Documentation/staging/tee.rst

 - OPTEE_SMC_CALL_WITH_ARG drives the OP-TEE message protocol

-- OPTEE_SMC_GET_SHM_CONFIG lets the driver and OP-TEE agree on which memory range to used for shared memory between Linux and OP-TEE.
+- OPTEE_SMC_GET_SHM_CONFIG lets the driver and OP-TEE agree on which memory range to used for shared memory between Linex and OP-TEE.

 The GlobalPlatform TEE Client API [5] is implemented on top of the generic TEE API.